- Why do I need travel insurance?

 prior to your departure.

-- We are planning on travelling.
-Would like to know if we are covered should we cancel/postpone our trip prior to commencement and/or if we had to return home due to an elderly parent dying while we are away.
+- We are planning to travel.
+Will we be covered should we cancel/postpone our trip prior to commencement and/or if we have to return home due to an elderly parent dying while we are away?

-Our cancellation benefit is applicable up to 6 months prior one's departure date from South Africa.
+Our cancellation benefit is applicable up to 6 months prior to your departure date from South Africa.
 If the death is accidental or due to natural causes, and not as a result of a pre-existing medical condition, then we do provide cancellation cover for such instances.

-- My daughter is going to Thailand to teach.
-What are the options for travel insurance for her?
+- My daughter is travelling to Thailand to take up a teaching position.
+What are her options for travel insurance?